etherohm/xmint-api-quickstart/README.md

-# Crossmint API quickstart repo
+# Crossmint API Quickstart - NodeJS

 Creating NFTs doesn't need to be hard.
 With Crossmint's Minting API, in one single REST https request you can create and deliver an NFT to a user.
 You pay for these NFTs with credit card, and it works even if the receiver doesn't have any cryptocurrency or crypto wallet.